I’m going to share a little known secret about me. Ready?

 Things to see on Lanzarote

-If you want to see all that the island can offer you can take one of the many day tours available around the island, however they say that one of the best ways to see Lanzarote is to rent a car for the day and see where it can take you.
+If you want to see all that the island can offer you can take one of the many day tours, such as a Lanzarote buggy tour, available around the island.
+However, they say that one of the best ways to see Lanzarote is to rent a car for the day and see where it can take you.
 There are car rental locations in all the bigger centers on the island.

 The main capital city of Arrecife is on the east side of the island and makes a great place to begin exploring Lanzarote.
 There’s a good chance you’ll be arriving here anyway since it includes the main airport on the island.
 You can check out the harbor, the marina, the small castles, the beach at Playa del Reducto as well as enjoy the many restaurants and bars that call Arrecife home.